 Nobody can close itself in a fancy bar at Titanic, raise the volume up and pretend not to hear the boat engines dying off

-The thing is that Miramiro brings the festival content that is not focused on short term consumption.
+The thing is that Miramiro Festival brings content that is not focused on short term consumption.
 Many of the shows programmed are questioning some of the most relevant issues of humanity.
 Nobody can close itself in a fancy bar at Titanic, raise the volume up and pretend not to hear the boat engines dying off.

 Participative performances that touch deeply

-While the rest of the town is enjoying the mundane life, groups of people are running around, hiding behind every corner, entering the backyards of people’s homes.
+While the rest of the town is enjoying the mundane life, groups of people are running around, hiding behind every corner, entering the backyards of someone’s homes.
 Small bun becomes the happy meal shared between us with the joy of the full buffet.
-In one of the garages, we turn on the light matches and burn the paper boat in the water in which we washed our faces.
+In one of the garages, we light the matches and burn the paper boat in the water in which we washed our faces.

 If somebody didn’t get it by now, after being squeezed into a dark, hot, airless transport van for an uncomfortable bumpy ride to an unknown location, it becomes evident that “Fugit” is not a paranoia piece.
 It is a piece celebrating the bravery of those who had to leave everything behind and find new life, with one suitcase only.

 Duet with a dead dancer

-This means it will provide a playground for children, swimming pools filled with colorful balls instead of water or hip hop workshops.
-But where Miramiro achieves the heights of its social relevance is a very particular area – in the program of the shows that make us think.
+This means it will provide a playground for children, swimming pools filled with colorful balls instead of water, or hip hop workshops.
+But where Miramiro Festival achieves the peak of its social relevance is a very particular area – in the program of shows that make us think.

-There is something utterly disturbing in manipulating the body that doesn’t resist (except for the gravity and physics laws).
-This kind of performative “rape” has been too uncomfortable at some of the representations of the show – members of the audience would sometimes leave the theatre, not being able to handle the tension of participating in the show where the submission is understood as voluntary just because of the essence of performing arts.
+There is something utterly disturbing in manipulating the body that doesn’t resist (except for the gravity and laws of physics).
+This kind of performative “rape” has been too uncomfortable at some of the representations of the show – members of the audience would sometimes leave the theater, not being able to handle the tension of participating in the show where the submission is understood as voluntary just because of the essence of performing arts.

-Miramiro – being sober matters!
+Miramiro Festival – being sober matters